Third generation of video game consoles: 1986–2007

 This era contributed many influential aspects to the history of the development of video games.
 The third generation saw the release of many of the first console role-playing video games (RPGs).
 Editing and censorship of video games was often used in localizing Japanese games to North America.
-It was during this time that many successful video game franchises began, which went onto to becoming mainstays of the video game industry.
+It was during this time that many successful video game franchises began, which went on to becoming mainstays of the video game industry.
 Some examples are Super Mario Bros., Final Fantasy, The Legend of Zelda, Dragon Quest, Metroid, Mega Man, Metal Gear, Castlevania, Phantasy Star, Megami Tensei, Ninja Gaiden, and Bomberman.

 In Europe during the late 1980s, the Master System had a stronger start than the Nintendo Entertainment System in some areas, with NES sales lagging behind the Master System in the United Kingdom.
 By 1990, the Master System was the biggest-selling console in Europe, though the NES was beginning to have a fast-growing user base in the United Kingdom and this position had reversed by the end of the run of both consoles.

 The third generation also saw the beginning of the children's educational console market.
 Due to their reduced capacities, these systems typically were not labeled by their "bits" and were not marketed in competition with traditional video game consoles.

 In North America, the Atari 7800 and Master System were discontinued in 1992, while the NES continued to be produced until 1995.
 In Europe, the Master System was discontinued in the late 1990s.
-However it has continued to sell in Brazil through to the present day.
+However, it has continued to sell in Brazil through to the present day.
 In Japan, Nintendo continued to repair Famicom systems until October 31, 2007.